a914-gowtham/android-video-trimmer/README.md

 [TanerSener](https://github.com/tanersener/mobile-ffmpeg)

 ## Support
-Show your support by giving a star to this repository.that's how i know the usage of this library so i can try to make improvements
+Show your support by giving a star to this repository.that's how i know the usage of this library so this can keep me motivated to make improvements

 ## Collaboration
 There are many ways of improving and adding more features, so feel free to collaborate with ideas, issues and/or pull requests.